Animation Workflows¶

 Social Sharing¶

-This job has agents create and post content on social media.
-It is responsible for creating the initial share based on the agent and their history.
-After creating a reasonable thing that agent would say on social media, Animator sends an activity to the GHOSTS API proper to send down to the agent to execute.
+This workflow enables agents to create and post content on social media.
+It generates initial shares based on the agent and their history.
+After creating content that the agent would realistically post on social media, the workflow sends an activity to the GHOSTS API to send down to the agent to execute.

 Chat¶

-This job has agents chat with each other on an OSS chat platform.
-It is responsible for creating the initial chat based on the agent and their history.
-After creating a reasonable thing that agent would say on social media, Animator sends an activity to the GHOSTS API proper to send down to the agent to execute.
+This workflow enables agents to chat with each other on an OSS chat platform.
+It generates chat messages based on the agent and their history.
+After creating a realistic message, the workflow sends an activity to the GHOSTS API to send down to the agent to execute.

 - Ensure ollama is running a chat model locally on localhost:11434